-“The idea is to reduce the time you spend looking after your property, and free up both time and money to finally do the things you enjoy.
-A report in 2014 from Channel 9’s A Current Affair, explained the trend very well, “As property prices boom, older Australians are taking advantage of the market and selling their homes for something smaller, opting for a simpler life and a healthier bank balance.”
+“The idea is to reduce the time you spend looking after your property and free up both time and money to finally do the things you enjoy,” a report in 2014 from Channel 9’s A Current Affair, explained.
+“As property prices boom, older Australians are taking advantage of the market and selling their homes for something smaller, opting for a simpler life and a healthier bank balance.”

 At one time downsizing simply meant moving into a smaller home or indeed moving into a retirement village.
 In recent years, however, apartment living or ‘vertical living’, has become a real alternative to consider, with its own set of advantages.